 Consumers (CCPA) vs. data subjects (GDPR)

-The CCPA protects consumers—legal persons who must be California residents.
-The GDPR focuses on data subjects—any person who can be identified directly or indirectly, with no E.U. citizenship or residency requirements.
+The CCPA protects consumers—natural persons who are California residents.
+The GDPR focuses on data subjects—any identifiable person residing in the E.U. who can be identified directly or indirectly.
 Both regulations have a global reach, though under slightly different circumstances.